make-demo-learn-math/make-demo-learn-math.github.io/doc/Outline.md

   - Those are all correct
   - For our purposes will will consider [-180,180) only so 135 in this example
+  - just the principal angle but in [-180,180)]
+  - i.e., we are not keeping track of how many times the object has turned
 - 2D rotations
-  - just the principal angle (i.e., we are not keeping track of how many times the object has turned)
   - There are many ways to represent rotations but the two methods that we will look at are:
     1. Principal angle (in degrees or radians for example)